Fayeemf/masquerade-web/README.md

 2. Run `python main.py` to generate blogs.

-(Or set up a git hook on your machine that runs this command whenever you commit, then adds all the created files and commits them as well.)
+(Or set up a git hook on your machine that runs this command whenever you commit, then adds all the created files and commits them as well.
+One hook may be `./.git/hooks/pre-commit`, with content `python main.py && git add --all`.)

 ## Credits